anandijawkar/anandijawkar/README.md

 • Server-Sided/Back-end projects

+• An ML web app where users can upload images that contains real world objects or text, and get the labels for all the detected objects and texts in the image

 🎨 Also passionate about anything music, reading, biking, running, weightlifting, mental health, travelling, and reversing the stigma around women in computing

 📲 ajawkar@uwaterloo.ca